fl101/awardfares-blog/_posts/2023-10-23-airline-alliances-changes.md

 Launched in 1997, Star Alliance is the world's first and largest airline alliance.
 While many airlines have joined and found success within this alliance, a few have also departed:

-* **Varig**: Once a leading Brazilian carrier, Varig was a founding member but left in 2007 due to financial difficulties.
+* **Varig**: Once a leading Brazilian carrier, Varig was the first South-american member but left in 2007 due to financial difficulties.
 * **Adria Airways**: Joined in 2004, left in 2019 due to ceased operations.
 * **Ansett Australia**: This Australian airline ceased operations in 2001, leading to its departure from the alliance.
 * **Blue1**: Left the alliance on 1 November 2012 after SAS took over mainline operations, was a member affiliate of Scandinavian Airlines, and is now a part of CityJet.